afordyce564/CS-330-Amelia-Fordyce/PLP/plp2/README.md

 ### 6. Are some variables mutable while others are immutable?
-	Strings are the only variable type in this language that is immutable.
+	Strings are the only variable type in this language that are immutable.

 ### 7. What are the operators available for each data type?